Chucky2401/dotfiles/README.md

 ## Requirements

 The requirements depends of your distribution.
-Refer to your distribution, just below the common requirements, use your distribution package manager:
+Refer to your distribution below:

-- git
-- stow

 <details>
 <summary>Debian/Ubuntu</summary>